MUCollective/multiverse/README.md

 ```

 Although this is a reasonable choice for count data, one can also argue
-for a log-linear regression model instead, as count data such as deaths
+for a Gaussian regression model instead, which is sometimes done after log-transforming the sum of the count data (deaths) and $1$.
-tend to be approximately log-normally distributed.

 Specifying this in a multiverse analysis may require changes in two
 different locations in the code: the specification of the `deaths`